dyvosvit/telegb/README.md

 ### Optional

-In the script there are 3 settings you can turn on/off to suit your desires:
+In the script there are several settings you can tune to suit your desires:

-    want_console_output = True (or False)    // Displays same output to console/SSH as to bot want_pictures = True (or False)          // Displays 'BUY' and 'SELL' text images in bot chat set_debug = False (or True)              // Displays last 24 hours trades on console/SSH
+    want_pictures = True (or False)       // Displays 'BUY' and 'SELL' text images in bot chat pollingInterval = 5                   // How many seconds to sleep between queries latestTrades = 10                     // How many of the most recent trades to display per interval coinBalancesToShow = ['BTC', 'USDT']  // Show or not show other coin balances balancesInterval = 0                  // Display coin balances after this many intervals logFile = "telepl.log"                // All logging happens in this file; appends on restart logLevel = logging.WARNING            // INFO, WARNING, DEBUG

 ## RUNING THE BOT: